 A charcoal grill requires a lot more tending to and work to establish a fire.
 Since there is no temperature dial, it's up to the griller to create temperature zones on the grill.
 The grilling process often takes longer to set up, keep going, and also produces a bigger mess than a gas grill.
-While the lure of the charcoal grill smoke can be appealing, you have to be ready to put in the work for a good grilling experience.
+While the lure of the charcoal grill smoke can be appealing, be ready to put in the work for a good grilling experience.

 Making Good Smoke for a Charcoal Grill

 Even with a charcoal grill, it's important to produce good smoke.
 Commercial charcoals with special additives for easy lighting and cheap charcoal made from a little sawdust and a lot of glue don't have the best flavor producing smoke.
 Use good charcoal or mix the charcoal with chunks of good hardwood.
 Another option is to buy lump charcoal that is made from real pieces of wood and not just sawdust.